-In February 2025, Ukrainians should prepare for the next increase in bread prices.
-Experts predict that the cost can increase by 3-5% in the near future, and by the end of the year the total rise in price of bread by more than 20% is expected.
-This was told by Svetlana Cheremisina, a scientist of the Institute of Agrarian Economics, in her commentary on the media.
+In February 2025, Ukrainians should prepare for another increase in bread prices.
+Experts predict that the cost may increase by 3–5% in the near future, and by the end of the year, the overall price of bread is expected to increase by more than 20%.
+This was stated by Svitlana Cheremisina, a researcher at the Institute of Agrarian Economics, in her commentary to the media.

 How much does bread cost now?